Make the most of autumn's glut of apples with these warming bakes.

 A French classic, tarte tatin is surprisingly easy to make, requiring just five ingredients.
 The buttery, cinnamon-spiced apples in their crisp puff pastry case make for an elegant dinner party dessert.

 GBBO 2016 winner, Candice Brown's recipe guides you through making this delicious German homage to apples from scratch, with enough pastry left over for you to keep two batches in the freezer for future bakes.

 Apple Cake with Rum Buttercream from The Great British Bake Off: Everyday: Over 100 Foolproof Bakes by Linda Collister

 Filled and topped with fluffy rum buttercream, this sandwich cake is just the thing to eat with a cup of tea on a chilly autumn evening.
-The delicate sponge is made with buttercream for a extra-light texture, and is flavoured with apple, raisins, pecans, and a touch of mixed spices.
+The delicate, gently-spiced sponge is made with buttermilk for an extra-light texture.

 Looking for a way to showcase apples in a dinner party dessert?
 Try out this recipe from Michael Caines At Home, which elevates the humble apple to something truly special.

 Why pour custard onto your crumble when you can bake it INTO the crumble instead with this recipe?
 Although we'd be lying if we said we could resist dousing the whole thing in custard too...

 Simple but effective, this is one of our very favourite ways to use apples in baking.
 This recipe is a brilliant combination of sharp apples, warming cinnamon and sweet muscavado sugar.
 It's a must-bake this Autumn.